w233w/SomeRandomThinking/README.md

 # SomeRandomThinking
-Some random thinking from my daily life
+Some random thinking from my rest time